 Although not proved, Halal nutrition is safer that other types of nutrition since one knows how the animals were raised, fed till the moment of their death (slaughter).
 Most people don’t know where their meat comes from and thus may ingest some germs and bacteria even if the meat is fresh.
 Apparently animals raised and slaughtered Halal counters all the risks mentioned making it safer to eat and have peace of mind.
 All Halal meat are fresh right from the butcher, meaning you can get fresh meat at any time of the day or night if you shop at a Halal certified butcher.
 In addition to that, fresh meat has a lot of benefits.
 So before buying your meat, make sure you look for the Halal logo and check if the butcher is Muslim and certified.

 Since all the blood is drained from the animal body and organs means that it will me harmful substances-free as blood is the source of contamination among cattle and slaughtering.
 Although not proved too, apparently eating Halal only food which is advertised as being “free from toxic substances”, the brain get all the benefits that boosts the metabolism and fight depression (not proved or researched).
 Halal food, considered as the only healthy food within the Islamic community is believed to boost the immunity system as a result of eating ‘safe and healthy food’.
 Well as a whole, you cannot guarantee any meat is healthier than other meats because of the tag, but if you are a Muslim or eat only Halal, you can take a look at those benefits and research done about them (if any) to see if those benefits apply to you.
 There are many places that sell halal food and products both online and in shops.

 Like everything to do with religion, Halal comes with controversy.
 Even though it advertises “painless slaughtering” and treating animals well, some butcher don’t respect that.
 All animals are required to be stunned before being slaughtered in most countries.
 A research made said that chicken and other animals are conscious up to 20 seconds after a cut is made across their neck.
 A cut large as this will most likely trigger the sensory pain centre in the brain.
 So Halal does not assure that the animal is not feeling pain.
 Many European countries decided to remove exemption of Halal slaughtering with the quote ‘Animal rights before religion’.

 Well just to recap a bit.
 Muslims are allowed to eat Halal meat from any of the permitted animals in the Quran as long as it is slaughtered the Halal way.
 People should not confused Halal with Haram since there are both the polar opposite of each other’s.
 Halal is considered healthier than other types of food by the Muslim world although it has never been proved or researched so we take that as an assumption.
 Halal does not apply only to food, it applies also to people and objects as a manner to say tarnished.
-One of the most important things about Halal that connects the Muslim belief is that pork is a no go, and any of its product derivatives such as gelatin and ham among others.
+One of the most important things about Halal that connects the Muslim belief is that pork is a no go, and any of its product derivatives such as gelatin, halal protein powder and ham among others.
 So better make sure you take all these in mind before doing your food shopping.